SRT-Union/SRT-Union/index.md

 ## Welcome to the SRT Union website

 Founded in 2019 over a small dispute with the Durham University Speleological Association Executive Committee.
-This union was set up as a way of expressing distate for horizontal plebibity in caving.
+This union was set up as a way of expressing distaste for horizontal plebibity in caving.
 Since then, our membership has been steady and we are always on the lookout for other SpeleoPros™ to join our ranks.

 ### Membership benefits